oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 3. Click **Create instance**.

-4. Enter a name for your compute instance, for example, **MyCompute**.
+4. Enter a friendly name for your compute instance.

 5. Leave placement as is.